Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: Conclusions

-In this work, we tested a sentence transformer-based approach for automatically associating cloud security requirements and security metrics.
-The approach achieved performance superior to what is, to the best of our knowledge, the only previous attempt in the literature for this task in this domain, adopting the FastText library.
+In this work, we evaluated a sentence transformer-based approach for automatically associating cloud security controls with security metrics.
+The proposed method achieves better performance than the only prior work identified for this task in this domain, which is based on FastText embeddings.

-With an nDCG score of 0.640 our system shows improvement over prior methods, but we recognize the need for higher precision to meet the critical demands of cybersecurity applications.
-To address this, future work will include exploring ensemble techniques such as bagging \cite{10.5555/3013545.3013549} to enhance the potential of our approach by integrating multiple models.

-We also plan to continue using sentence transformers, with a focus on expanding the dataset using data augmentation techniques.
-This approach will allow fine-tuning of the models.
-More data will not only improve the quality of the generated embeddings, but we imagine it will also further optimize the system's performance in matching metrics to requirements.